COALAIP/specs/README.md

 ```

-Now, we used Andy Warhol's Wikipedia page as his Party ID (`@id`).
-Considering that fact that all we need to provide is
+In the example, we used Andy Warhol's Wikipedia page as his Party identifier (`@id`).
+Considering that fact that all
-a resolvable URI, a JSON-LD parser will validate this without complaining.
+we need to provide is a resolvable URI or an IPLD merkle-link, a JSON-LD parser will validate this without complaining.
-Ideally though, `@id` is a reflection of the data itself, showing a JSON-LD parser where this set of data is actually
+Ideally though, `@id` is a pointing to a location of the data itself, showing a JSON-LD parser where its resolvable within
-resolvable within the Internet.
-Since `https://en.wikipedia.org/wiki/Andy_Warhol`, does not exactly return the given data,
+the Internet.
+Since `https://en.wikipedia.org/wiki/Andy_Warhol`, does not return the given data, we'll have to do something
-we'll have to do something about this.
+about this.

 First off, lets look at some requirements various involved parties have given: